 It is possible to edit the Sample ID once a run has completed.
 If this information has been changed, an additional section called Change Summary will be added to the test report.
-This Change Summary section lists the field that was changed, the revised entry, the original entry, the operator that made the change, and the date that the change was made.
+This Change Summary section lists the field that was changed, the revised entry, the original entry, the operator that made the change, and the date that the change was made (Figure 2).
 Sample ID is the only field of the report that can be changed.